 When it comes to being dotty, Donna Taylor has it all figured out.
-The Mornington Peninsula mum is the creative genius behind Taylored Dots – a collection of images (namely animals) drawn freehand by thousands of tiny dots.
+The Mornington Peninsula mum is the creative genius behind Dots by Donna – a collection of images (namely animals) drawn freehand by thousands of tiny dots.
 Her prints are being spotted and loved all over the country (Natalie Bassingthwaighte and Megan Gale even have a Taylored Dots print hanging on their walls!) and her social media popularity is growing daily.
-But it’s not just Taylored Dots that drew Mama loves to share to feature the full-time artist as a Mama’s Inspire mum, it was the fact that she is juggling her sudden success all while being a wife to Pete and a mum to two young kids, Milla (6) and Leo (1).
+But it’s not just Taylored Dots that drew Mama loves to share to feature the full-time artist as a Mama’s Inspire mum, it was the fact that she is juggling her sudden success all while being a wife to Pete and a mum to two young kids, Milla (8) and Leo (3).
 We recently chatted with Donna about how she tackles her job and her family life.

 MLTS: Tell us about how Taylored Dots started and why?

 Donna: It started in Year 11 – I drew Brighton Train Station in dots for an assignment and received an A+++ from my teacher!
 After that I didn’t continue it until a few years ago.
 Then it became something to do after work, to release all my frustrations.
 At the time, I was a regional manager in a retail company, even reaching national in other positions and work was stressful.
 Drawing with dots was a hobby, something to relax me and bring me back down to earth and at the same time take me away to a blissful place.
 Sneakily, and without my knowledge, my husband Pete put a pic of The Indian (my first real drawing) on his Facebook page.
 I was so mad!!
 I was so embarrassed!!
 But the comments he received on the photo though were so positive and people loved it, even offering to buy it.
 So from there Taylored Dots grew.
 I suppose I owe it all to Pete really.. shh don’t tell him.